surlykke/Go-Generics-with-constraints/README.md

 instantiation, to allow the compiler to issue simpler warnings.

 C++ concepts are a lot more complicated than the constraint system I've described here.

-One reason is that Go's type system is much simpler.
+One reason being that Go's type system is much simpler.

-Consider `a < b`:  When you see an expresson like that in a Go program, you know that
+Consider the expression `a < b`:  When you that in a Go program, you know that

 * `a` and `b` have same type
 * The underlying type of `a` and `b` must be `string` or one of the